 Even in the case of permanent product unavailability, 301 redirects aren’t always the best option.
 Users may try to find information about the product years after it has been discontinued.
 It could be that they are looking for more information, specifications or even instructions for an older item.
 However, if a 301 redirect is used, then users won’t be able to access this content.

 Having a customer land on an out of stock product page is not the end of the world.
 Despite the product stock status, you have an opportunity to create a positive shopping experience and constantly improve the visibility of your website.
-If you’re in any doubt, an eCommerce SEO Agency will be able to give you a kick start in the right direction.
+If you’re in any doubt, an eCommerce SEO Agency or eCommerce CRO Agency will be able to give you a kick start in the right direction.

 Nevertheless, the best practice is to be transparent with your shoppers.
 Implementing the methods listed in our guide will help to improve your website’s user experience and generate sales – even from unavailable products!